o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/editor-interface.md

 ---
-description: ' See the layout of the &script-canvas; editor in &ly-editor;. '
+description: ' See the layout of the Script Canvas editor in Lumberyard Editor. '
-title: '&script-canvas; Editor Interface'
+title: 'Script Canvas Editor Interface'
 ---
 # Script Canvas Editor Interface {#script-canvas-editor-interface}